 Our theoretical analysis establishes central limit theorems and stable convergence results for both the noise-free and noisy settings, demonstrating that the proposed estimators achieve consistency and asymptotic normality.
 Under the noise-free setting, both estimators attain the optimal convergence rate of order $n^{-1/4}$.
-In the presence of MMS noise, the MSLE estimator achieves a convergence rate of order $n^{-1/9}$, which is slightly slower than the optimal $n^{-1/8}$ but remains highly competitive.
-Furthermore, to support feasible inference, we construct consistent estimators for the asymptotic variances in both noise-free and noisy regimes, enabling the implementation of feasible central limit theorems.
-Monte Carlo simulations, employing both iid and dependent noise with various distributions, validate both the feasible and infeasible central limit theorems.
-To assess the finite-sample performance of the proposed estimators, we conduct another extensive simulation study, where a variety of settings concerning realistic time horizons and noise conditions, verifying the outstanding efficiency of the proposed MSLE estimator with the approximate weighting strategy.
-The result shows that, under the noise-free setting, our method outperforms the base estimator, while under the noisy setting, our method outperforms the pre-averaging strategy implemented in \cite{aitsahalia2017EstimationContinuousDiscontinuous}.
-This superior finite-sample behavior is attributable to a combination of factors, further detailed in Section~\ref{sec:simulation-why}: (i) the more advantageous noise-free asymptotic variance of the SALE estimator, (ii) the relatively smaller impact of noise under realistic settings, and (iii) the enhanced performance of MSLE over the individual SALE estimators.
+In the presence of MMS noise, the MSLE estimator achieves a convergence rate of order $n^{-1/9}$.
+While this theoretical rate is slightly slower than the $n^{-1/8}$ achieved by the pre-averaging approach, our simulations consistently demonstrate that the MSLE estimator outperforms the pre-averaging method in practical settings across a wide range of noise levels and sample sizes.
+To support feasible inference, we construct consistent estimators for the asymptotic variances in both noise-free and noisy regimes, enabling the implementation of feasible central limit theorems.
+Monte Carlo simulations, employing both independent and dependent noise with various distributions, validate both the feasible and infeasible central limit theorems.

+To assess the finite-sample performance of the proposed estimators, we conduct another extensive simulation study that encompasses a variety of settings with realistic time horizons and noise conditions.
+This study verifies the outstanding efficiency of the proposed MSLE estimator with the approximate weighting strategy.
+The result shows that: (i) under the noise-free setting, our method outperforms the base estimator, whereas (ii) under the noisy setting, our method consistently outperforms the pre-averaging approach, and this advantage is particularly pronounced in empirically relevant scenarios.
+This superior finite-sample behavior is attributable to a combination of factors, detailed in Section~\ref{sec:practical-weight}: (i) the more advantageous noise-free asymptotic variance of the SALE estimator, (ii) the relatively smaller impact of noise under realistic settings, and (iii) the enhanced performance of MSLE over the individual SALE estimators.